owlbarn/tutorial/book/optimisation/README.md

 $$x_{n+1} = x_n - \alpha~\mathbf{H_n}^{-1}\nabla~f(x_n).$$

-This can also be implemented in Owl with algorithm differentiation.
+This can also be implemented in Owl with algorithmic differentiation.

 ```ocaml
 open Owl